Silent Abandonment in Contact Centers: Estimating Customer Patience from Uncertain Data: Introduction

 \section{Introduction}

-The field of service engineering relies on the ability to measure proxies for customer experience in a service system.
-Two of the most common operational measures that are used as such proxies are customer waiting and abandonment of the queue.
-Both are crucial measures of performance for understanding customer's willingness to wait for service, which in turn is crucial for making operational decisions \citep{Mandelbaum2013Data,Garnett2002}.
-Waiting happens when a customer enters the service system, but the system does not have an available service agent to serve her.
-Abandonment (Ab) naturally occurs when such waiting is too long and exceeds the customer's willingness to wait (henceforth, patience).
-Different streams of literature study different aspects of customer patience, such as its distribution (e.g., \citealt{Gans2003TelephoneProspects}), its connection to service utility (e.g., \citealt{Aksin2013}), its manipulation (e.g., \citealt{Armony2008,Aksin2017}), and more.
-But, the literature on the estimation of customer patience and its implications for the optimization of operational decisions (e.g., staffing and routing) assumes accurate and complete knowledge of customer abandonment.
-However, in some service environments, such as text-based contact centers (henceforth ``contact centers'' for short), we face the problem of not being able to know whether a customer abandoned or received service, as we will explain shortly.
-This uncertainty creates a situation where the company is unsure of the service quality they provide to their customers and how efficiently they use their resources.
-This in turn may lead to problematic operational decisions.
+The field of service engineering relies on measuring proxies for customer experience in a service system.
+Two of the most common operational measures used as such proxies are customer waiting and abandonment from the queue.
+Both are crucial performance measures for understanding customers' willingness to wait for service, which in turn is crucial for making operational decisions \citep{Mandelbaum2013Data,Garnett2002}.
+Waiting happens when a customer enters the service system, but the system does not have an available service agent.
+Abandonment naturally occurs when such waiting is too long and exceeds the customer's willingness to wait (henceforth, patience).
+Different streams of literature study various aspects of customer patience, such as its distribution (e.g., \citealt{Gans2003TelephoneProspects}), its connection to service utility (e.g., \citealt{Aksin2013}), its manipulation (e.g., \citealt{Armony2008,Aksin2017}), and more.

+The literature on estimating customer patience and its implications for optimizing operational decisions (e.g., staffing and routing) assumes accurate and complete knowledge of customer abandonment.
+However, in some service environments, such as text-based contact centers (henceforth ``contact centers'' for short), we face the problem of not always being able to know whether a customer abandoned or received service, as we will explain shortly.
+This uncertainty creates a situation where the company is unsure of the service quality they provide to their customers and how efficiently they use their resources, which in turn may lead to problematic operational decisions.
 The main goal of this paper is to overcome such uncertainties and allow companies to estimate customer patience and abandonment proportions correctly.